Point Pedro

 Point Pedro, also known as Paruthithurai (பருத்தித்துறை; පේදුරු තුඩුව) is a town, located in Jaffna District, Sri Lanka, at the northernmost point of the island.

 Cotton is produced around Point Pedro in the fertile calcic red latosol soils.
 The eastern coast of Point Pedro forms a 3 mile wide, 20 mile long beach with sand dunes up to 100 feet high, extending to Thalayady.
 The porous soil has a water table deep underground with an estimated one billion litres of fresh water.
 The Boxing Day tsunami of 2004 raised the salt content of the ground water.
 The tsunami destroyed parts of the town and submerged some parts with seawater up to 4 feet deep.

 The town came briefly under the control of the Tamil Tigers (LTTE) during the early 1990s, until the Sri Lankan Army recaptured it in 1995.

 Etymology

 The place name of Point Pedro is a corruption of the Portuguese "Ponta das Pedras" meaning "the rocky cape".
 The name of the town in Tamil is Paruthithurai, which translates to "Cotton Harbour".
-The harbor exported cotton to South India for centuries.
+The harbour exported cotton to South India for centuries.